 The true wealth of UPMASA is its members.
 We are over 2,500 medical practitioners who have trained, are currently serving, or have served in North America.
-Together we help give most needed healthcare in the Philippines through the Philippine General Hospital and the UP College of Medicine.
+Together we help those who are just starting life in the United States and together we give support to most needed healthcare and education needs in the Philippines through the Philippine General Hospital and the UP College of Medicine.
 Join us.

 To begin, please select a membership below

 |Annual Member - new||

 |Lifetime Member||$400.00 now.||Select|

 |Retired Lifetime Member||$200.00 now.||Select|

 Membership expires after 1 Year.

 At the dawn of the 20th century, the UP College of Medicine was established to address the needs of the emerging Filipino nation.
 Conceived as the Philippine Medical School in 1905, it continues as the country’s premier medical institution: centered on the precepts of science, culture, and empathy; built on a foundation of selfless dedication to the advancement of the Filipino people, maintaining its distinction as the national center for medical learning.